 - All transfers

-You arrive in Bangkok late this evening.
-You are met at the airport by your Trip Leader and escorted to your hotel.
+Arrive in Bangkok late in the evening.
+You are met at the airport by your OAT representative and escorted to your hotel.

-After breakfast, we will set out to explore the city in a private coach with our local guide.
-We'll start at Shwedagon Pagoda, often called the Golden Pagoda for its glittering spire that dominates the city's skyline.
-Shwedagon is the most sacred pagoda in Burma, housing relics of the past four Buddhas: namely the staff of Kakusandha, the water filter of Konagamana, a piece of the robe of Kassapa, and eight hairs of Gautama.
+After breakfast, we will set out to explore the city.
+We'll start at Shwedagon Pagoda, often called the Golden Pagoda.
+Shwedagon is the most sacred pagoda in Burma, housing relics of the past four Buddhas—namely the staff of Kakusandha, the water filter of Konagamana, a piece of the robe of Kassapa, and eight hairs of Gautama.
+The pagoda dominates the city’s skyline with its grandeur.

-We'll continue by coach to the city center, where we'll disembark to enjoy a walking tour around the area of Sule Pagoda, the City Hall, and the Independence Monument in Mahabandoola Park.
-We'll walk along Strand Road where we'll find remnants of colonial-era buildings, as well as modern architecture.
-Then we'll proceed to the Kalaywa Tawya Monastery, where the Buddhist Scripture is still studied and taught today.
+We'll continue to the city center, where we'll disembark to enjoy a walking tour around the area of Sule Pagoda, the City Hall, and the Independence Monument in Mahabandoola Park.
+We'll walk along Strand Road, where we'll find remnants of old colonial-era buildings as well as modern architecture.

-After lunch on your own, you have free time at leisure, or you can join the optional Rangoon: Past & Present tour.
-We'll visit the National Museum, a five-story building that displays Burma's history, culture, literature, and people.
-We'll witness the splendid Lion Throne of Burma's last monarch, King Thibaw, on the ground floor.
+After lunch on your own, you have free time at leisure, or you can join an optional Rangoon: Past & Present tour.
+We'll visit The National Museum, a five-story building on Pyay Road that displays Burma’s history, culture, literature, and people.
+We'll witness the splendid Lion Throne of Burma’s last monarch, King Thibaw, on the ground floor.

-Although Bagan’s are not actually numbered in the millions, there are literally thousands of them scattered over this remote plain—qualifying Bagan as the largest temple city on the planet, as well as one of the most important archaeological areas in all of Asia.
-The majority of ruins in Bagan were constructed between the eleventh and 13th centuries, a time when it was the capital of the First Burmese Empire.
+Early this morning, we’ll transfer to the airport for a short flight to central Burma.
+Our destination is Bagan, also known as the “City of Four Million Pagodas.”
+Many of the pagodas and temples are small and simple—but the number of them is staggering.
+Although Bagan’s centuries-old shrines, pagodas, and stupas do not actually total in the millions, there are well over 2,000 of them scattered along the remote 26-square-mile plain, flanked on one side by the Irrawaddy River.
+This qualifies Bagan as the largest temple city on the planet, as well as one of the most important archaeological areas in all of Asia.
+The majority of ruins in Bagan were constructed between the eleventh and 13th centuries, a time when Bagan was the capital of the First Burmese Empire.

-After a brief stop at Shwe Sandaw Pagoda, we head to a village market in the town of Nyaung-U: a great opportunity to mingle with the locals and wander among stalls that feature locally-grown crops, rattan items, tea leaves, and colorful traditional clothing.
+We take a brief tour of Shwe Sandaw Pagoda, before we head to a village market in the town of Nyaung-U: a great opportunity to mingle with the locals and wander among stalls that feature locally-grown crops, rattan items, tea leaves, and colorful traditional clothing.

-Next, we witness the beauty of Ananda Pahto, a terraced temple peaked in shimmering gold that is considered a symmetrical masterpiece.
+Then, we pause outside the gold-domed Shwezigon Payaon our way to witness the beauty of Ananda Pahto, a terraced temple peaked in shimmering gold that is considered a symmetrical masterpiece.
 Built around 1090 by a Burmese king inspired by tales of visiting Indian monks, Ananda’s perfection qualified it to serve as a prototype for successive Burmese temples.
 Inside its whitewashed walls are four large statues of Buddha, each with a different facial expression.

 We dine as a group at a local restaurant this evening.